Treatments · ADHD & neurodivergent care

 ADHD therapy without the shame.

-Affirming online psychotherapy for ADHD and neurodivergent adults across Ontario.
+Affirming in-person psychotherapy in Mississauga and online across Ontario for ADHD and neurodivergent adults.
 Sessions focus on how your brain actually works, what it needs, and how to build a life that fits.

 About ADHD therapy at Anchor & Bloom.